 So, back to this particular Testing Fixit: All we had to beat Googlers over the head with were carrots, not sticks.
 We couldn’t tell anyone they had to participate in the Fixit.
 Hence, the T-shirts, the flyers, the TotT articles, the projections behind the B43 lobby—and the glow-in-the-dark Silly Putty that we gave to all participants as an extra bit of schwag, since we anticipated that we might run out of the right sizes of T-shirts in the right places too fast.
 As a grand prize, we offered an Aeron chair as part of a random drawing from all of the Fixit participants.

 Why an Aeron chair?
-Because Bill Coughran, one of the Vice Presidents of Engineering, told Bharat that he couldn’t guarantee a reserved parking spot at the Googleplex for a month, which was the original idea.
+Because Bill Coughran, one of the Vice Presidents, told Bharat that he couldn’t guarantee a reserved parking spot at the Googleplex for a month, which was the original idea.
 Besides, what if the winner wasn’t in MTV?
 (Hard to believe that could happen, though, right?)

 Mamie Rheingold, Secret Weapon